-This is the percentage of residents showing signs of depression.
-High levels of depression could reveal a less hospitable environment.
+This indicates the percentage of residents showing signs of depression.
+Increased rates of depression may indicate lower quality care.

 Appropriate Vaccine Usage

-This tells you the percent of residents who were administered the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percent of patients who received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This datapoint is a measure of the percent of long-term residents that needed additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and eating.
-Some would argue that this is a reasonable measure of a resident's well-being.
+This metric measures the percentage of long-term residents that needed more assistance with activities of daily living over time.
+ADL's include activities such as dressing and bathing.

 Ability to Keep Residents Mobile

-This metric is a measure of the number of hospitalizations per thousand days of patient care.
-Staying out of the hospital is critical to the physical health of nursing home residents.
+This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
+Avoiding hospitalizations is critical to the physical health of nursing home residents.